-A study was conducted in 2007 (RTC No. 2007-0271) to consider whether to preserve properties with place of assembly uses by rezoning those properties to the Public Facility (PF) zoning district if they met specific size, location and site specific considerations.
 The City Council study and rezoning ordinance was adopted on September 28, 2007 with the aim of preserving locational opportunities for place of assembly uses on sites that are compatible with their neighborhood.
-Council approved the staff recommendation and rezoned eleven residentially-zoned properties, all 1.5 acres or greater in size (including the subject property) to Public Facilities zoning district.
+Council approved the Planning Commission and staff recommendation and rezoned eleven residentially-zoned properties, all 1.5 acres or greater in size (including the subject property) to the Public Facilities zoning district.
 As part of the adoption of the Land Use and Transportation Chapter of the General Plan in 2017, the General Plan land use map designation for these sites was changed to Public Facility.
-Refer to Attachment 7 for the rezoning study Report to Council and Attachment 8 for the rezoning ordinance.